 - Speeding: Large trucks are hard enough to stop at slow speeds.
-Truck drivers who exceed the speed limit or who fail to adjust their speed to adverse road conditions put everyone on the roadway at risk.
+Truck drivers who exceed the speed limit or who fail to adjust their speed to adverse road conditions put everyone on the roadway at risk like the case of a big-rig crash closed 5-to-14 freeway truck lanes in Sylmar.
 Speeding trucks are more difficult to maneuver and much more difficult to stop.

 - Unsafe lane changes: It is crucial that truck drivers check their blind spots multiple times before changing lanes.